opener-project/opener-project.github.com/source/_posts/2012-09-18-end-user-advisory-board-1-workshop.md

 layout: posts
 title: End User Advisory Board, 1st Workshop
 sidebar: posts
+excerpt: The End User Advisory Board shapes the creation of OpeNER, giving feedback on users’ functional needs and evaluating the product.
+It consists of Tourist Boards, travel portals and industry experts, who explained their current challenges in opinion mining.
 ---

 The End User Advisory Board shapes the creation of OpeNER, giving feedback on users’ functional needs and evaluating the product.
 It consists of Tourist Boards, travel portals and industry experts, who explained their current challenges in opinion mining.